Goal Performance & Reporting

-We are committed to measuring and communicating how we are making an impact across our priority ESG issues in line with best practice guidance, from establishing policies with global reach to tailoring Key Performance Indicators (KPIs) to account for market-level differences.
+We are committed to measuring and communicating how we are making an impact across our priority environmental and social issues in line with best practice guidance, from establishing policies with global reach to tailoring key performance indicators (KPIs) to account for market-level differences.

-Throughout our Purpose & Impact website we disclose how we are progressing across our ESG issues.
+Throughout our Purpose & Impact website we disclose our foundational approach across our environmental and social issues.
 Across many areas, we have set long-term goals to guide our progress, always considering how we can drive the greatest impact.
 We will continue adapting our reporting approach as reporting frameworks and our key stakeholders’ transparency expectations evolve over time.

 - 2021 Climate Risk & Resiliency Summary (PDF – 3.82 MB)

-For our developmental license and affiliate markets (those not operated by the Company), we rely entirely on the accuracy of the performance data provided by their management.
-For more information on the Company’s structure and scope, please see the Company’s Annual Report.
+For our Developmental Licensee (DL) and affiliate markets (those not operated by the Company), we rely entirely on the accuracy of the performance data provided by their management.
+For more information on the Company’s structure and scope, please see the Company’s Annual Report (PDF – 7.35 MB).
 In addition, certain information in this report has been provided by third parties, including our suppliers.
 In these cases, we have relied on these third parties for accuracy and completeness.

 Statements contained in these web pages about future developments and past occurrences are based on information and assumptions available as of the date of publication.
 While we are committed to providing timely updates on our website, the Company holds no obligation to update information or statements.

 Our Franchisees and suppliers are independent business owners who make decisions for their own organizations while maintaining core standards for our brand and customer satisfaction.
 We cannot prescribe solutions for them.
-Rather, we work in collaboration to raise awareness and provide tools and opportunities to help them manage ESG issues.
+Rather, we work in collaboration to raise awareness and provide tools and opportunities to help them manage environmental and social issues.
 We work with suppliers to mutually set objectives and targets, monitor progress and engage collaboratively on shared innovation opportunities and challenges.
-Through self-managed excellence, suppliers are encouraged to identify and manage key ESG risks and opportunities within their own companies, and incorporate relevant goals into their business strategies.
+Through self-managed excellence, suppliers are encouraged to identify and manage key environmental and social risks and opportunities within their own companies, and to incorporate relevant goals into their business strategies.